The Best Convertible Car Seats

 The American Academy of Pediatrics recommends driving with your child in a rear-facing car seat until they’re at least two years old.
 That means every parent needs to purchase a car seat that has a rear-facing option before bringing their baby home from the hospital; but deciding which one to buy means making a series of choices.
 The first decision is whether your child’s first car seat will be an infant seat (rear-facing only, with a carrier that’s detachable) or convertible seat (can be installed rear-facing at first, then reinstalled forward-facing when the child is ready).

-In terms of your infant’s safety, Dr. Hoffman said there’s no difference between putting your baby in an infant seat or a rear-facing convertible seat.
+In terms of your infant’s safety, Dr. Hoffman said that there’s no difference in putting your baby in an infant seat versus a rear-facing convertible seat.
 But there are pros and cons that amount to parents choosing one over the other.

-- Cons: Because the seat isn't portable, it's harder to take a baby out of the seat without waking them.
-You'll also need to purchase a separate stroller.
+• Harder to take a baby out of the seat without waking

 It may not seem like a big deal, but registering your car seat is how you’ll be alerted if there’s a recall on the seat or its parts — sometimes companies even auto-send you replacement parts, making it easier for you to keep your child safe.
 Already toss the postage-paid registration card that came with your car seat?
 You can register online with your manufacturer using its model number, serial number, and manufactured date.

 Parents often choose to store their car seat when their child grows out of it, just in case they’ll want to use it for another child in the future.
-If you plan on storing yours, Tot Squad’s founder and CEO Jennifer Beall says cleaning it first will help you avoid having to deal with nasty, set-in stains or moldy surprises when you take it out of storage later.
+If you plan on storing yours, Tot Squad’s founder and CEO Jennifer Beall says that cleaning it first will help you avoid having to deal with set-in stains or moldy surprises when you take it out of storage later.
 Sound like too much work?
 Beall says to, at the very least, “Vacuum or professionally clean your seat before putting a newborn in it.
 They have a much weaker immune system.”
-Follow those cleanliness rules and storing your car seat is totally cool with the experts — as long as it hasn’t been in an accident and its expiration date hasn’t passed.